-If you seriously think of commissioning a piece, the first step is for you to give me a $150.00 sketch fee.
+If you seriously think of commissioning a piece, the first step is for you to give me a sketch fee.
 This fee puts you on the list of people definitely wanting a carving, and buys you a sketched idea.
 The sketch fee for a small to medium sized piece is generally $150.00.
 The sketch fee for a larger piece can run more.

 Before I do the sketch, I like to know what price range we are talking about for the final commissioned piece.
 This helps me to know how many details I can put into the sketch.
 Once you pay the sketch fee, you are not committed to buying anything other than the sketch.
 If you decide to go ahead with a commission, this $150.00 fee will be subtracted from the final finished cost of the piece.
 I typically charge a little bit more for a commission than a ready made piece.
 The process of coming up with a commission idea can take many emails.
-Sometimes research of photos or a number of sketches are needed in order to come up with a drawing you feel happy with, extra sketch fees based on an hourly rate will apply.
+Sometimes research of photos or multiple versions of a sketch sketches are needed in order to come up with a drawing you feel happy with, extra sketch fees based on an hourly rate will apply.

 After the sketch, if you decide you do not want to proceed, all that you have lost is the sketch fee.
 Either artist or customer can decide to stop the commissioning process at this point.